colabobio/scsketch/README.md

 python -m venv .venv
 source .venv/bin/activate
 pip install -e ".[dev]"
-jupyter lab example.ipynb
+jupyter lab demo.ipynb
 ```

-Open `example.ipynb` in JupyterLab, VS Code, or your favorite editor
+Open `demo.ipynb` in JupyterLab, VS Code, or your favorite editor
 to start developing.
 Changes made in `src/scsketch/static/` will be reflected
 in the notebook.